frnhr/sync_a_file/README.md

-sync_a_file
+sync\_a\_file
 ===========

 A setup to keep a remote directory in sync as local directory changes.

-Works with large directories thanks to [fswatch](https://github.com/emcrisostomo/fswatch).
+Works fast with large directories thanks to [fswatch](https://github.com/emcrisostomo/fswatch) - fswatch doesn't scan files but instead it "listens" to changes on the filesystem close to OS.

+Works on OS X and probably on Linux as well.
+Would probably work on Windows too if you can get it `sshfs` to mount remote directory.
+If on Windows, you might want to check [WinSCP](http://winscp.net/) it provides a similar feature and thus renders this setup unnecessary.

 Directory structure: